rdvnnl/kotlin-web-site/docs/topics/properties.md

 >
 {style="tip"}

-Compile-time constants still have a field, so you can interact with them using [reflection](reflection.md).
+Compile-time constants still have a backing field, so you can interact with them using [reflection](reflection.md).

 These properties have the added benefit that they can also be used in annotations: